‘No family member would ever do that for me’: Migrant worker with cancer on Singapore volunteer’s help

 He also puts injured workers in touch with one another.
 “They have common topics to talk about, like food or working in Singapore.
 They become friends and can support one another.
 When we’re there, we always link people from the same province together,” he said.

-IRR, meanwhile, has helped about 15 to 20 cases of repatriated workers who were badly injured or ill, or families of workers who died, said the group’s founder, Dipa Swaminathan.
+ItsRainingRaincoats, meanwhile, has helped about 15 to 20 cases of repatriated workers who were badly injured or ill, or families of workers who died, said the group’s founder, Dipa Swaminathan, 49.

 A CALL FROM THE DOCTOR